jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Techvolution is a Fight as Natural as Evolution

 Fighting to upgrade our ruling philosophy is a classic human story.
-It happens every time we start a new technological age.
+It happens every time we start a new age.
 It happened when Galileo fought a religious establishment with a telescope, George Washington fought a political establishment with a musket, Steve Jobs fought an economic establishment with an iPod.

-We are embracing this history lesson.
+We are embracing this history.
 But note that this is not a book about how to invent tools.
 Amazing books like _Rework_ and _Zero to One_ already do that.
 Nor is this a book about the history of invention; _The Innovators_ does that better than I could dream of doing.
 And if you want brilliant critiques and commentaries of our society, _The Incerto_ and _The Great Degeneration_ are waiting for you.

 This book is about pushing us into the Internet Age with a new philosophy that encourages our evolution.
 Nature thus inspires Techvolution.
 Notice that gatekeepers don't exist in our world's ecosystems.
 Evolution doesn't have anyone telling a cheetah she's running too fast, that the ants are too cooperative, or that a camel is too water-efficient.
 Individual lifeforms adapt to their own problems.
 There are no middlemen or gatekeepers, just problem solvers.
 And the problem solvers live on.

 Human biological adaptions take so long, however, that ours have effectively stopped.
 We'll never biologically evolve to fly, do advanced calculations, or breathe Martian air.
 Humanity continues life's evolution with tools.
 We're basically cyborgs who adapt by upgrading our tools to the latest problem in transportation, calculation, and nutrition.
-Hold a spear then a gun, an abacus then a calculator, a plane joystick then a space ship joystick, and you're a different and more powerful cyborg each time.
+Hold a spear then a gun, an abacus then a calculator, an airplane joystick then a space ship joystick, and you're a different and more powerful cyborg each time.

 Nonetheless, our problem solving is held back when gatekeepers of a bygone age hold back civilization's upgrades.
 This is the equivalent of Blockbuster getting to write rules to keep us renting DVDs instead of saving time and money with YouTube and Netflix; basically, the opposite of evolution.